mycielski/antivirus_BSO/doc/manpage.md

 File digest is generated with the SHA 256 algorithm provided by OpenSSL.
 The choice to use this algorithm comes from my experience with VirusTotal, as it is the type of hash VT accepts for lookups.

 # DIRECTORY TRAVERSAL
 The program can take a path of a file to scan but also a path to a directory.
 If the latter is the case then the program will recursively search through the directory and its subdirectories to find all files in them.
 There are limitations to this however.
-Anything in */proc*, */dev* will be skipped, and so will a */swapfile*, if it exists. **Warning:** the program does *not* follow symlinks!
+Anything in /proc, /dev will be skipped, and so will a /swapfile, if it exists. **Warning:** the program *does* follow symlinks!

 # OPTIONS
 **avbso** does not take any options.